Convolution algebra of superoperators and nonseparability witnesses for quantum operations: Introduction

 The positive operators on a separable Hilbert space represent quantum states of the corresponding physical system and the completely positive maps on the state space represent physical operations on the quantum system.
 These two important concepts are connected to each other through The Choi-Jamio{\l}kowski-Kraus-Sudarshan (CJKS) isomorphism~\cite{book,article,CHOI1975285,kraus1983states,Sudarshan1985}.
 It helps us to recognize quantum operations on the state space of a physical system as a quantum states on a bigger Hilbert space.
 It is a useful tool for studying the behavior of completely positive maps.
 The CJKS isomorphism is the vector space isomorphism between the linear space $\mathcal{L}(\mathcal{B}(H_1),\mathcal{B}(H_2))$ of linear maps from $\mathcal{B}(H_1)$ to $\mathcal{B}(H_2)$ and the linear space $\mathcal{B}(H_1) \otimes \mathcal{B}(H_2)$.
 It does not preserve the algebra.
 Let $f$ represent the CJKS isomorphism and $\phi_1$ and $\phi_2$ be two maps in $\mathcal{L}(\mathcal{B}(H_1),\mathcal{B}(H_2))$.
 Then $f(\phi_1 \phi_2) \neq f(\phi_1) f(\phi_2)$, where the product used on both sides of the relation is the usual composition of linear maps.

 In this work, we introduce a product in $\mathcal{L}(\mathcal{B}(H_1),\mathcal{B}(H_2))$ which is preserved under the CJKS isomorphism, so that the latter turns into an algebra isomorphism.
 The product has clear similarities with a convolution.
 We discuss these similarities and other properties of the convolution product.
 We then use it to build the apparatus of witnessing the nonseparability of quantum operations on shared systems entirely staying within the space of superoperators.
-We exemplify the apparatus by using the controlled-NOT gate on the space of two qubits.
+We exemplify the apparatus by using it on the controlled-NOT, swap, and the controlled-Z gates on the space of two qubits.